chinhonnang0000/intermod/README.md

 Thus some tech may be very OP (example: Tantria's Devevestator) or useless (example: all hyperspace turrets)
 Things are added to make the mod playable.
 They may also be OP

+current affairs:
+- will not be updating until 3 October 2023